Arc-67/Multi-Agent-AI-Orchestrator-Platform/README.md

 This is a full-stack AI chat application featuring a multi-agent backend built with Python (FastAPI) and a real-time streaming frontend built with plain HTML, CSS, and JavaScript.

 The application is built on an "agent-of-agents" architecture.
-A primary "orchestrator" agent (/invoke) fields user requests and intelligently delegates tasks to specialized sub-agents and tools, which are exposed as internal API endpoints:
+A primary "orchestrator" agent (``/invoke``) fields user requests and intelligently delegates tasks to specialized sub-agents and tools, which are exposed as internal API endpoints:

-1. **Orchestrator Agent (``/invoke``):** A General LLM Agent that processes user queries and  and intelligently delegates tasks to sub-agents and tools.

-2. **Product Agent (``/products``):** A Retrieval-Augmented Generation (RAG) agent that connects to a Pinecone vector database to find and summarize ZUS Coffee drinkware products.
+1. **Product Agent (``/products``):** A Retrieval-Augmented Generation (RAG) agent that connects to a Pinecone vector database to find and summarize ZUS Coffee drinkware products.

-3. **Outlet Agent (``/outlets``):** A secure Text-to-SQL agent that connects to a local SQLite database to answer questions about ZUS Coffee outlet locations.
+2. **Outlet Agent (``/outlets``):** A secure Text-to-SQL agent that connects to a local SQLite database to answer questions about ZUS Coffee outlet locations.

 The frontend chat interface visualizes this entire process, showing the agent's "thoughts" and tool calls in real-time as they happen.